Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Method for Solving Nominal and Robust Collision-Avoidance OCPs

-\begin{remark} The lower-level maximizer, i.e., the distance minimizer, is a continuous function of the robot state.
-This is a favorable property that we have when modeling the obstacle with points.
+By omitting the constant terms and squaring the $l_2$ norm, the optimization problem~\eqref{eq:simple-example-lower-level} becomes a \gls{qp} problem, which can be efficiently solved by numerical solvers such as Clarabel~\cite{Goulart2024}.

+\begin{remark} The lower-level problem~\eqref{eq:simple-example-lower-level} has one strict local maximizer that varies continuously with the robot state.
+The infinitely many constraints can be reduced and Lemma~\ref{lemma:partial-derivatives-equal-to-total} can be applied except when the vector $R^{-1}\!\left({x}\right)\left(p_{\mathrm{o}} - p_{\mathrm{c}}\!\left({x} \right) \right)$ lies on the boundary of the set $\gammaSetShape$.
+As our formulation enforces a minimum separation distance of $r_{\text{shp}} > 0$ between the polygon and the obstacle, this degenerate case will not occur in the neighborhood of a solution.
 In contrast, if we use the Euclidean distance transform or consider the full shape of the obstacle, e.g., polygons, we may encounter the situation that there exist an infinite number of distance minimizers or that the minimizer is not a continuous function of the robot state. \end{remark}

 Let $\gammaShape^*({x};p_{\mathrm{o}})$ denote the lower-level maximizer.
 Following Algorithm~\ref{alg:conceptual-reduction}, the optimization problem~\eqref{eq:single-nominal-state-opt-def} can be solved by iteratively computing the lower-level maximizer, linearizing the constraint, and solving the reduced subproblem.
 Denote $ \eta \! \left({x}, \gammaShape \right) \!:= \!p_{\mathrm{c}}\left({x} \right) + R\left({x}\right) \gammaShape - p_{\mathrm{o}}$.
 Using Lemma~\ref{lemma:partial-derivatives-equal-to-total}, we can derive that the derivatives of the constraint function in~\eqref{eq:simple-example-lower-level}